Safety Tips for Home Sellers

 - Businesses that fit lifestyles – nail salons, art studios, yoga, shopping, golf clubs, etc…

 We provide city tours for Ithaca, Binghamton, Dryden, Corning, Cortland, Danby, Elmira, Watkins Glen, and so many more!
-We can provide rental assistance for the interim or long-term placements.
-A personal consultation will be provided to help you prioritize your relocation needs and your agent will have constant communication.
+We can provide rental assistance for the interim or long-term placements, with a personal consultation to help you prioritize your relocation needs.
+Your agent will have constant communication.

 Need to sell your current home too?
 No worries – we can give you marketing assistance and get the ball rolling.
 With 68 years of experience, Warren Real Estate can help in selling you home.
 Let us take the stress load off of you, so you can focus on your relocation goals.

-Our relocation specialists match each family with an agent that is trained to understand the stressful nature of a relocation.
 We can give you expert advice that will simplify the process.
+We have a full understanding of the stressful nature of a relocation.
 Warren Relocation – From Anywhere to Anywhere

 Want more info?

-Contact Kelly Zayac (Draper) Greene and she will help get the process started for you.
+Contact Kelly Zayac (Draper) Greene today.
 We use our vast network to make connections with other areas and get you moving in the right direction.
 Leave it to our experts at Warren!

 I know I am not the only one that tries and tries to be a good house plant parent.
-They are great to liven up the room, give a splash of color, and even provide some much need ambiance —- and then somehow it dies and then it looks like…well dead.
+They are great to liven up the room, give a splash of color.
+They even provide some much need ambiance and then somehow it dies and then it looks like…well dead.
 First Step is Admittance – “Yes I kill house plants.”

 I mean they’re plants, how hard can they be to take care of ?!
 Wrong – apparently there are lots of ways you can kill a plant… unintentionally according to this article: 5 Ways You’re Killing Your Houseplants—and How To Stop | realtor.com®